 An American cinematographer, born in Ohio on May 11, 1909, an alumnus of University of Southern California’s first batch of film students, comes to India on the invite of a fellow USC mate, ML Tandon, in 1935 to see what he can do in the Indian film Industry.
-Intending to stay in India for about six months to a year, he stays behind for a decade and a half, makes several Tamil films, introduces the great MGR as an actor and directs MS Subbulakshmi’s most celebrated film, Meera (1945), as well as the seminal MGR hit, Manthiri Kumari (1950), among others, before returning to USA!
+Intending to stay in India for about six months to a year at most, he stays behind for an entire decade and a half.
+In that period, he makes several Tamil films, introduces the great MGR as an actor and directs MS Subbulakshmi’s most celebrated films, Sakuntalai (1940) and Meera (1945), as well as the seminal MGR hit, Manthiri Kumari (1950), among others, before finally returning to USA!
 The man was Ellis R Dungan.

 Since obviously Dungan did not know Tamil, he hired interpreters who were known as ‘rush directors’ and were well-versed with both English and Tamil.
 He got the script translated for himself in English by dividing the action on one half of the page and the dialogues on the other.
 Even as Dungan concentrated on focussing on the actors’ performances, he understanding the importance of the spoken word in Tamil filmdom.
 He introduced the famed scenarist Elangovan with Ambikapathy (1937), Ponmudi (1949) remains one of poet Bharathidasan’s best known scripts while Manthiri Kumari was DMK leader M Kaurunanidhi’s first major literary contribution to cinema.